InnoSWP/B21-07_DocToPDF/README.md

 | converting of files with different encodings |     ✅     |
 | returning status codes                       |     ✅     |

-## 🔧 Technology
-This is progect on python.
-To convert files we use LibreOffice.

 ## 📱 Interface
 it is a local application, then the interface is through the command line.
 Also it have a version of a web application, then the interface is a REST API.